microsoft/ebpf-for-windows/docs/tutorial.md

 # 2. Authoring a simple eBPF Program

-Note: This walkthrough is based on the one at [eBPF assembly with LLVM (qmonnet.github.io)](https://qmonnet.github.io/whirl-offload/2020/04/12/llvm-ebpf-asm/), and in fact the same steps should work on both Windows and Linux, including in WSL on Windows.
+Note: This walk-through is based on the one at [eBPF assembly with LLVM (qmonnet.github.io)](https://qmonnet.github.io/whirl-offload/2020/04/12/llvm-ebpf-asm/), and in fact the same steps should work on both Windows and Linux, including in WSL on Windows.
 (The only exception is that the llvm-objdump utility will fail if you have an old LLVM version in WSL, i.e., if `llvm-objdump -version` shows only LLVM version 3.8.0, it is too old and needs to be upgraded first.)
-However, we'll do this walkthrough assuming one is only using Windows.
+However, we'll do this walk-through assuming one is only using Windows.

 **Step 1)** Author a new file by putting some content into a file, say `bpf.c`: